 The MCA, in its 220,000-square-foot, state-of-the-art facility, presents its renowned collection and an ambitious schedule of cutting-edge exhibitions as well as educational and outreach programs.
 MCA interns have the unique opportunity to participate in the development and expansion of these programs and operations.

 There are three application deadlines per year.
 Internships require a minimum commitment of sixteen hours per week for three months, during which time interns complete a speciﬁc target project as well as daily assignments.
 Interns also participate in departmental meetings, special events, and various educational programs, as well as attend staff lectures.

 In order to increase diversity in professions related to museums and the arts, the Museum of Contemporary Art seeks diversity in its intern staff and provides equal opportunity to its applicants.

-The MCA does not offer paid internships but does participate in some cooperative education programs.
+The MCA does not offer paid internships.
+There are two available stipends, however, that candidates may apply to: the Jimmy Jones Internship Stipend, offered for the summer term; and the Greg Cameron Internship Stipend, offered during the winter/spring term (please see further details about these stipends below).
+The MCA participates in some cooperative education programs.
 Students interested in cooperative education or academic credit should contact their college placement office or counselor for more information.